ebzzry/ebzzry.github.io/en/src/emacs-dired.md

 | y       | Show file type fo item, like `file`     |
 | w       | Copy item name to clipboard             |

 ## WDired mode <a name="wdired"></a>

 *BUT*, one of the coolest, and often-overlooked feature of dired is the _WDired_ mode.
-What it does is that it gives you a decent ability to edit the item names in a dired buffer, just as you would on a typical buffer.
+What it does is that it gives you a powerful ability to edit the item names in a dired buffer, just as you would on a typical buffer.
 To enter wdired mode, hit:

 ```
 M-x wdired-change-to-wdired-mode RET
 ```

 The major mode changes from `Dired` to `Editable Dired`.
 You can then rename the files, and directories, with ease.
 You can even use rectangle and replace functions on them, to make things easier.
 The changes you have made at this point are not yet saved.
-To save the changes, press <kbd>C-c C-c</kbd>.
+To save the changes, press
+<kbd>C-c C-c</kbd>.

 Well, that is it for now.
 Ciao!